Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE.md

   - Adding a new service
   - Adding new API(s)
   - Adding a new API version
-    -[ ] To review changes efficiently, ensure you copy the existing version into the new directory structure for first commit and then push new changes, including version updates, in separate commits.
+    -[ ] To review changes efficiently, ensure you are using OpenAPIHub to initialize the PR for adding a new version.
+More details, refer to the [wiki](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/208/OpenAPI-Hub-Adding-new-API-version).

 - [ ] Ensure you've reviewed following [guidelines](https://aka.ms/rpguidelines) including [ARM resource provider contract](https://github.com/Azure/azure-resource-manager-rpc) and [REST guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md).
 Estimated time (4 hours).
 This is required before you can request review from ARM API Review board.